keylime/keylime/docs/user_guide/user_selected_pcr_monitoring.rst

 How to use
 ----------

-Select which PCRs you would like Keylime to measure, by using the `tpm2_pcrlist` tool.
+Select which PCRs you would like Keylime to measure, by using the `tpm2_pcrread` from the `tpm2-tools <https://github.com/tpm2-software/tpm2-tools>_` tool.

 Now you can set the PCR values as an array in either the `keylime.conf` file::